sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 **Collections** in Scala are simply containers of things.
 They can be sequenced, linear sets of items like `List`, `Tuple`, `Option`, `Map`, `Set`, etc.

 ## 1. List
 A `List` is an ordered collection of elements.
-It's a linear sequence which can contain duplicate elements.
+It's a linear sequence that can contain duplicate elements.
 Elements in a list can be accessed using an index.

 ##### **Code**
 ```Scala